 A whole food multivitamin contains a blend of fruits & vegetables along with vitamins and minerals.
 This type of vitamin adds nutrient diversity to your diet.
 It also helps the body better absorb the multivitamin by mimicking absorption as if eating whole foods.

-If you live north of Tennessee, there is a high chance you are Vitamin D deficient.
+If you live north of Tennessee, there is a high chance you are deficient in Vitamin D. Low Vitamin D is the common vitamin deficiency among runners.
 Your skin produces Vitamin D when exposed to sunlight.
-During the Fall and Winter months, the sun’s angle prevents adequate UVB radiation from reaching latitudes greater than 37 degrees in the U.S. (an imaginary east-west line running approximately along Tennesse's northern border).
+During the Fall and Winter months, the sun’s angle prevents adequate UVB radiation from reaching latitudes higher than 37 degrees in the U.S. (an imaginary east-west line running approximately along Tennessee’s northern border).

-You need Vitamin D to absorb calcium to grow and repair bones.
-With insufficient Vitamin D, bones can become thin, brittle, or misshapen.
+Your body uses Vitamin D to absorb calcium to grow and repair bones.
+If a runner is deficient in Vitam D, her bones can become thin, brittle, or misshapen.
 Vitamin D also helps reduce muscle inflammation.

-By itself, the diet is a low source of Vitamin D. Only a few foods contain sufficient Vitamin D, such as salmon, tuna, mushrooms, and fortified dairy and cereals.
-In the absence of sunlight, a Vitamin D supplement can help runners.
+By itself, the diet is a poor source of Vitamin D. Only a few foods contain sufficient Vitamin D, such as salmon, tuna, mushrooms, and fortified dairy and cereals.
+Therefore, a Vitamin D supplement, notably in the Fall and Winter with low sunlight, can help be a helpful vitamin for runners.

-One last recommendation for runners that follow a plant-based diet: consider supplementing with Vitamin B12 (in addition to a multivitamin).
+The last runner vitamin is for runners that follow a plant-based diet: supplement with Vitamin B12 (in addition to a multivitamin).